-In some cases, the Court will recognise the parties had reached an informal arrangement about the home.
-This recognition is called a common intention constructive trust (catchy, we know).
+A common intention constructive trust, is when the Court recognise the parties had reached an informal arrangement about the home.

 In November 2020, the Court of Appeal provided a helpful judgement on the constructive trust doctrine in the case of O’Neill v Holland.
 This case concerned a common intention constructive trust and provided some helpful guidance to parties as to the need for detrimental reliance, and, what may amount to detrimental reliance.